cpea2506/one_monokai.nvim/README.md

 ```

 ## Inspiration
 This is the best theme I've ever seen in my eyes.
-I tried it written in Vim for a long time and found it's not so easy to configuration.
+I tried it written in Vim for a long time and found it's not so easy to do configuration.
 So I decided to write it in Lua for compatibility with Neovim.

 Thanks for these talented and amazing people: